buddydev/mediapress/readme.txt

 It is built to be reliable, scalable, secure and flexible.
 We have worked hard to make it easy to use and we will love your feedback in making it better.

 MediaPress core comes packed with powerful features, some of which are listed below:-

+= Let us build MediaPress together =
+We are working on the next version of MediaPress that uses a different uploader and allows adding media with the activity comments too.
+Our expectation is to have it by the end of the year.
+Please help us create it better by testing the plugin from [https://github.com/buddydev/mediapress](https://github.com/buddydev/mediapress) and providing your suggestions at BuddyDev support forum or our github repo.

 = For WordPress:- =